Inequality in Hollywood: Gender inequality

-Gender inequality in Hollywood and the media is a long-established issue.
-It commonly refers to the difference in pay between men and women in the industry.
-Women have often been paid less than men.
-There is also a difference in opportunities available between genders and representation of each gender within the media.
-This is a list of how gender inequality is commonly manifested.

 Pay gap

 Actors vs. actresses

-Such problems can be seen in the wage gap between actors and actresses.
-A survey conducted by The New York Film Academy in 2014 found that the top ten male actors collectively made $419 million compared to the top ten actresses who made roughly $226 million collectively.
+The wage gap between actors and actresses is one example.
+A 2014 survey conducted by The New York Film Academy found that the top ten male actors collectively made $419 million, compared with roughly $226 million collectively for actresses.
 A Forbes article in August 2017 listed the 30 highest-paid actors and actresses of that year.
-The highest-paid actor, Mark Wahlberg, made $68 million, more than 2.5 times that of the highest-paid actress that year, Emma Stone, who ranked at 15th-highest-paid with $26 million.
-The fourth-highest-paid actress, Melissa McCarthy, earned $18 million, which ties with the 21st-highest-paid actor, Chris Evans.
-A study from the International Federation of Actors (FIA) found that the number of women who have an income under £6,000 is 14% more than men, and the number of women who have an income of £20,000 or higher is 13% less than men.
+The highest-paid actor, Mark Wahlberg, made $68 million, more than 2.5 times the amount earned by the highest-paid actress that year, Emma Stone, who ranked at 15th-highest-paid with $26 million.
+The fourth-highest-paid actress, Melissa McCarthy, earned $18 million, the same as the 21st-highest-paid actor, Chris Evans.
+A study from the International Federation of Actors (FIA) found that the number of women with an income under £6,000 is 14% higher than the number of men, while the number of women with an income of £20,000 or higher is 13% lower than the number of men.

-The Sony Pictures hack in 2014 revealed that Jennifer Lawrence and Amy Adams were paid less than their male co-stars for the movie American Hustle.
-Each actor in the film received a certain number of points that represented how much they earned from the movie.
+The Sony Pictures hack in 2014 revealed that Jennifer Lawrence and Amy Adams were paid less than their male co-stars for the film American Hustle.
+Each actor in the film received a certain number of points that represented how much they earned from the film.
 An email from a Columbia Pictures executive stated that, "The current talent deals are: O'Russell: 9%; Cooper: 9%; Bale: 9%; Renner: 9%; Lawrence: 7%; Adams: 7%."
-Although the two women were nominated for more Academy Awards than the men put together, Lawrence was originally presented with five points, while the leading actress, Adams, was presented with seven.
-The hack also brought forth data which showed that, "Of 6,000 employees, 17 of those employees were raking in $1 million or more, but only one of those $1 million-plus employees is a woman."
+Although the two women had been nominated for more Academy Awards than the men combined, Lawrence was originally presented with five points, while Adams was presented with seven.
+The hack also revealed data which showed that, "Of 6,000 employees, 17 of those employees were raking in $1 million or more, but only one of those $1 million-plus employees is a woman."

-In some instances, male co-stars have offered to give up part of their salaries in order to ensure equal pay.
-During an interview, Susan Sarandon said that Paul Newman offered to give her part of his salary after learning that the actress was being paid less than he was.
-In 2018, Benedict Cumberbatch declared that he would not take on a role if his female co-star was not being paid the same rate.
+In some instances, male co-stars have offered to give up part of their salaries to ensure equal pay.
+During an interview, Susan Sarandon said that Paul Newman offered to give her part of his salary after learning that she was being paid less than he was.
+In 2018, Benedict Cumberbatch said that he would not take on a role if his female co-star was not being paid the same rate.

 Directors

-A 2017 study found that directors linked with the top 100 movies of that year were made up of 7.3% female compared to their male counterparts at 92.7%.
-Across an 11-year study that included 1,100 top movies, only 4.3% of the directors were female.
+A 2017 study found that 7.3% of directors of the year's 100 top-grossing films were women, compared with 4.3% across 1,100 top-grossing films from 2007 to 2017.
+According to The Guardian, 96% of the directors of 2017's top-grossing films were men.